turingschool/backend-curriculum-site/module3/lessons/consuming_an_api_redux.md

 Now, if we remember the user story, the application is expecting us to select Colorado out of a drop box.
 We can safely imply that we need to have all of the other states in this drop box as well.
-We don't want this to go in the view, so we can take advange of the application helper.
+We don't want this to go in the view, so we can take advantage of the application helper.

 Add this to `app/helpers/application_helper.rb`